World of Leisure:

 The benign climate makes the outdoors a constant feature that fuels a global tourist appeal.

 Urbanity is a theme.
-“Retail centers are about lifestyle,” says Annmarie Brintnall.
-“By connecting work, life, and play, they combine what you like to do with what you like to buy.”
-The outdoor settings are choreographed with events and localized for each community.
+The outdoor settings of retail centers are choreographed with events and localized for each community.
 Raw finishes, natural materials, upbeat colors, and green walls are widespread leisure motifs, reflecting an LA influence.

 No woodsy style for Vancouver, BC: “It’s a global destination, especially from Asia,” says Duncan Paterson.
 “The density, uses, and transit connectivity reflect Hong Kong more than the West Coast.”
 Older single-use malls like Oakridge Centre are being recast as urban connectors, mixing office and housing towers with indoor/outdoor shopping, dining, and entertainment.